FusionAuth/fusionauth-site/site/_posts/2021-09-09-talent-funnel-fusionauth.md

 We are currently rebuilding our entire platform from scratch and centralising all of our services onto one platform to provide a seamless, tailored experience for both candidates and recruiters.
 The platform will drive our ATS, client career sites and our own job search engine and allow us to better use our data to help people find the most suitable jobs, faster.
 We are also using the rebuild to add modern features such as video responses from candidates, video interview functionality from within the ATS and candidate recommendations for employers, so they can be proactive in recruitment rather than having to wait for candidates to apply to them.

+> There is a real 'developer' feel to the team and they are not locked away behind a wall of support staff and account managers which is so refreshing!

 **Dan:** I'm always interested to hear about people rebuilding platforms from scratch.
 Can you share a bit more about what went into that decision?
 Was it because of velocity, architectural constraints, technology choices, team dynamics, or something else?

 **David:** We decided to rebuild the platform from scratch as our old ATS was quickly facing scalability issues and was using a deprecated technology stack.
 It was deemed that trying to slowly move over functionality to a new platform had a large potential to introduce bugs, other issues and would have led to carrying over baggage from the old system.
 By cutting the cord and having a fresh start we were able to choose the absolute best technologies with no compromises and thus increase performance and development speed.